-- Individual responsibility to each DSFB:

-Clerk, Convener and Board members and employees

-- Corporate responsibility for each DSFB:
+- Individual responsibility to each DSFB: Clerk, Convener and Board members and employees - Corporate responsibility for each DSFB: Convener/Clerk/Board members - DSFB Review & compliance

-Convener/Clerk/Board members

-- DSFB Review & compliance

 To be reviewed annually by Board members

-- Overall membership compliance
+Overall membership compliance

 DSFBs should undertake an annual review of their operations in light of this code and consider any compliance issues.
-Any issues should be highlighted with ASFB/RAFTS as appropriate for further guidance.
+Any issues should be highlighted Fisheries Management Scotland as appropriate for further guidance.

-All DSFBs & Trusts should submit an annual return to ASFB/RAFTS - this will include a specific section on the code.
-ASFB & RAFTS will review this annually through survey data completed by membership.
+All DSFBs & Trusts should submit an annual survey response to Fisheries Management Scotland - this will include a specific section on the code.
+Fisheries Management Scotland will review this annually through survey data completed by membership.